 For those still mourning the loss of a parent, child, spouse, friend or loved one, celebrating the holidays can be exceptionally tough.
 Some people even wonder if they’ll ever enjoy them again.
 Don’t lose hope.
 As impossible as it may seem right now, you’ll learn to cope and sorrow eventually passes.
 You will get there.
 Just hang on to that rope.

 The holidays can intensify your grief and bring sadness to the surface.
 It highlights the absence of the person who once occupied the empty chair on the table.

-If someone dear to you died during the past year, allow yourself the right to grieve.
+If someone dear to you died this year, allow yourself the right to grieve.
 If you don’t feel like baking, don’t.
-If you don’t feel like doing cards, don’t.
+If you don’t feel like preparing a festive meal, don’t.
 But try not to sit home alone during the holiday.
 Choosing to be alone on Christmas or New Year will only lead to negative thoughts.

 Take a trip

 If the idea of continuing traditions or handling responsibilities you’ve had in the past seems difficult for you, consider celebrating the holidays in a faraway place.